 AIESEC is a youth run organization through which I traveled the world and lived across different continents for several years doing foreign internships.
 Originally a French acronym, it stands for Association Internationale des Étudiants en Sciences Économiques et Commerciales, which in English is, International Association of Students in Economics and Commercial Sciences.
 However, the full name is no longer officially used as members can now be graduates and undergraduates from any university background.
 For more information, please visit aiesec.org.

 From Asia to Africa to South America to North & Central America via Europe

 I like to introduce myself as a compulsive AIESECer.
 Originally from AIESEC Singapore, I gave my interview at AIESEC Malaysia, I did my first two exchange programs in AIESEC Nigeria spanning 1.5 years, I did my next two internships in AIESEC Venezuela spanning 2 years, I did my final two internships in AIESEC Costa Rica spanning 3 years, after which I published my first book and became a permanent resident of Costa Rica.
-I actively participated at AIESEC events, local and national conferences in all the countries I lived, throughout my exchange years and afterwards, not just as a member or delegate, but also as a performer, speaker, author and motivator, encouraging students from local committees to go on exchanges.
+I actively participated at AIESEC events, regional and national conferences in all the countries I lived, throughout my exchange years and afterwards, not just as a member or delegate, but also as a performer, speaker, author and motivator, encouraging students from local committees to go on exchanges.

 April 2007 to September 2008, I lived In Africa, Nigeria and worked as a Marketing Executive at the Nigeria Model United Nations Society – NigMUNS in Abuja, and then at Goge Africa in Lagos, which is an African TV show, when I had a chance to co-organize a career counseling & guidance session for high school students from schools all across Lagos on behalf of Goge Africa Foundation – GAF.